albar965/littlenavmap-manual/en/MENUS.md

 The default behavior is to jump from the departure airport to the next waypoint of a suitable airway and vice versa for the destination.
 This can be changed in `Options` dialog on the `Flight Plan` tab if VOR or NDB stations are preferred as transition points to airways.

-The airway network of Flight Simulator is not complete (the north Atlantic tracks are missing for example - these change daily), therefore calculation across large ocean areas will fail.
+The airway network of Flight Simulator is not complete (the north Atlantic tracks are missing for example - these change daily), therefore calculation across large ocean areas can fail.

 Create the airway manually as a workaround or use an online planning tool to obtain a "route string" and use the `New Flight Plan from String` option to create the flight plan.